kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/03_Adding_dependecies.md

 ```

-Add this line to the plugins block at the very beginning of the `build.gradle` file in the KMM module directory:
+Add this line to the plugins block at the very beginning of the `build.gradle` file in the KMM shared module directory:

 ```kotlin
 plugins {